system-ui/theme-ui/packages/custom-properties/README.md

 # @theme-ui/custom-properties

-Generate CSS variables for use with Theme UI.
+Generate CSS custom properties for use with Theme UI.

 ## Installation